Zero to AI Blog

 How:

-1) Type a quick list of jobs + who’s available.
+1. Type a quick list of jobs and who is available.

 We have [2/3] people: [names or roles].
 Jobs this week: [list].
 Make a daily roster that reduces back-tracking.
 Add short safety notes for each job.
 Keep it short and printable.